Carolyn’s Portfolio of Work | Port Aransas Art Center 2018 to 2019 | “Polishing the Diamond”

-This portfolio focuses on my work in the nonprofit sector, and a specific nonprofit, the Port Aransas Art Center.
+This portfolio focuses on my work in the nonprofit sector with the Port Aransas Art Center.

 Most nonprofit organizations want to raise significant donations, and most all deserve those leadership gifts.
 But sometimes this requires infrastructure and communications improvements as well as solid research, consistent donor communications, grant writing and more.
 And many nonprofits do not have the budget nor the staff bandwidth to embark upon a concerted development and communications programs.
 That is why I was hired.

-Below are many of the activities on which I worked during 2018 and 2019.
-The Coastal Bend community as a whole is still recuperating from the devastation inflicted by Hurricane Harvey in 2017.
+Below are the activities on which I worked during 2018 and 2019.
+The Coastal Bend community as a whole was still recuperating from the devastation inflicted by Hurricane Harvey in 2017.
 Some of my work focused on “doing more with less” (always, smiles), upgrading basic office infrastructure, and preparing the organization to secure major gifts.

 WordPress | A new website for the Port Aransas Art Center with more modern look and capabilities that is also cost-effective | WordPress free templates and reasonably-priced hosting plans help nonprofits look sharp online, and they are social sharing- and mobile-friendly.
 Many nonprofits I have encountered have older websites, some dating back to ten or fifteen years, and they keep needlessly patching them together and updating plugins, etc.